damiensawyer/vimrc/nvim/readme.md

 ## mixing Vim and NeoVim (latest)
 [See](https://vi.stackexchange.com/a/15548/5998)
 I copied vimrc, autoload and pluggged into ~/.vim.
+I have a feeling I might not needed to have copied plugged, and that it downloads.
 I then followed that SO post to refer to that file in Neovim.
 Config worked in both :-)